NiquiniNiwi/Periodos-Ufop/10º periodo/README.md

-# Periodos-ufop
+# 10º periodo
-Repository with files from individual UFOP semesters
+## Repository with files from the 10th semerster